peterhinch/micropython-touch/README.md

 displays.
 Support for e-paper is theoretically possible if any exist with touch controllers.
 The GUI is also portable between hosts.

+It was developed from [micro-gui](https://github.com/peterhinch/micropython-micro-gui/tree/main) with the aim of supporting a variety of touch controllers.
+Touch drivers share a common API via a common abstract base class, the aim being to simplify the design of touch controller drivers.

 ![Image](./images/rp2_test_fixture.JPG)
 Raspberry Pico with an ILI9341 from eBay (XPT2046 touch controller).